 Source: jerseygirlcooks.com

-Roasted asparagus with eggs is as simple as the name of the recipe sounds.
-Roasted asparagus stalks seasoned and sprinkled with Parmesan cheese, with a fried egg on top.
+Roasted asparagus stalks seasoned and sprinkled with Parmesan cheese, with a fried egg on top make an easy, protein-packed breakfast.

-But as simple as unexciting as this may seem, this protein-packed breakfast is actually low in calories and in carbs, which makes it perfect for most dieters.
+But as simple as this may seem, this recipe is actually low in calories and carbs, which makes it perfect for most dieters.

 Per Serving: